|

 cupboard on her side of the table.
 She sorted through a pile of

 its corners.
 Then she closed the cupboard door.
-"You can

 Legolas gave her a ravishing smile.
 "Thank you, melmenya!"

-He weighed it in his hand.
-It was light.
-He shook it.
-It made
+He weighed it in his hand; it was light.
+He shook it; it made

 no sound.